Jo Spence: Career

+Death and legacy

-Alongside her photography, Spence maintained a career as an educator, writer, and broadcaster and undertook a three-month tour with her work to Australia, Canada, and the United States before discovering that she had leukemia, from which she later died in London in June 1992, shortly after a civil marriage in May formalising her partnership with David Roberts.
+Spence undertook a three-month tour with her work to Australia, Canada, and the United States before discovering that she had leukemia, from which she later died in London in June 1992, shortly after a civil marriage in May formalising her partnership with David Roberts.
 Terry Dennett, who was a former collaborator and friend of Spence, was the curator of the Jo Spence Memorial Archive.

+Spence left recordings in which she spoke about her life; one a seven-hour British Library interview and a self-recorded tape which were released in 2026 in book form.
+The transcriptions detail her early and working life, her feminist political convictions and thoughts on class, and how those motivated her radical approach to documentary practice.
+Also recorded are her candid revelations about her chronic illness, on her relationships, and her struggle to survive while persisting in her self-directed, often unpaid, life-long practice.